-- (1) Upon the creation of a work and prior to any publication, the faculty member shall disclose to the President or representative any work made in the course of University-supported efforts, together with an outline of the project and the conditions under which it was done.
-Faculty members need not disclose regarding works covered by 18.3(b)(2) (Exceptions), above. - (2) The President or representative shall assess the relative equities of the faculty member and the University in the work. - (3) Within sixty (60) days after such disclosure, the President or representative will inform the faculty member whether the University seeks an interest in the work, and a written agreement shall thereafter be negotiated to reflect the interests of both parties, including provisions relating to the equities of the faculty member and the allocation of proceeds resulting from such work.
-Creation, use, and revision of such works shall also be the subject of the written agreement between the faculty member and the University as well as provisions relating to the use or revision of such works by persons other than the author.
+(1) Upon the creation of a work and prior to any publication, the faculty member shall disclose to the President or representative any work made in the course of University-supported efforts, together with an outline of the project and the conditions under which it was done.
+Faculty members need not disclose regarding works covered by 18.3(b)(2) (Exceptions), above.

+(2) The President or representative shall assess the relative equities of the faculty member and the University in the work.

+(3) If practicable, within sixty (60) days, but in no case later than ninety (90) days, after such disclosure, the President or representative will inform the faculty member whether the University seeks an interest in the work.
+A written agreement shall thereafter be executed in accordance with this article.
+Creation, use, and revision of such works, as well as provisions relating to the use or revision of such works by persons other than the author, shall also be the subject of the written agreement between the faculty member and the University as well as provisions relating to the use or revision of such works by persons other than the author.
 The faculty member shall assist the University in obtaining releases from persons appearing in, or giving financial or creative support to, the development or use of these works in which the University has an interest.
-All such agreements shall comport with and satisfy any preexisting commitments to outside sponsoring contractors. - (4) The faculty member and the University shall not commit any act which would tend to defeat the University's or faculty member's interest in the work and shall take any necessary steps to protect such interests.
+All such agreements shall comport with and satisfy any preexisting commitments to outside sponsoring entities.

+(4) The faculty member and the University shall not commit any act which would tend to defeat the University's or faculty member's interest in the work and shall take any necessary steps to protect such interests.